ohmyzsh/ohmyzsh/README.md

 - To enable more the plugins, customize the plugins array in your `~/.zshrc`
-- To change themes, change the @ZSH_THEME@ environment variable in `~/.zshrc`.
+- To change themes, change the `ZSH_THEME` environment variable in `~/.zshrc`.

 If you want to override any of the default behaviour, just add a new